QualiChain/consortium/README.md

 # Qualichain Portuguese PoC
 The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.

+This software allows a consortium of HEIs to put a cryptographic hash of their certificates in the blockchain, for recruiting organizations to check the authenticity and integrity of these certificates, and to manage the membership of the consortium (adding HEIs, removing HEIs, define how decisions are taken).
+The certificates considered are opaque pdf files, not structured data.

-This prototype contains several modules, and mock data, at the ``Certificate Examples`` folder.
+This prototype contains 3 modules, and mock certificates in the ``Certificate Examples`` folder.
-Transactions on the Ethereum Ropsten network can be verified here: https://ropsten.etherscan.io/ This proof of concept contains a set of mock accounts for the Ropsten blockchain, which can be used to perform the demo.
+It also contains a set of mock accounts for the Ropsten blockchain, which can be used to perform the demo.
 It can be trivially adapted to run in the Ethereum or QualiChain blockchains.

 **Note**: Some operations may fail when using the same blockchain (Ethereum, Ropsten,...) account, e.g., deploying a smart contract with an account that has already been used to deploy the same smart contract.